Flerovium: Experimental chemistry

-Empirical support for a noble-gas-like flerovium soon weakened.
-In 2009 and 2010, the FLNR-PSI collaboration synthesized more flerovium to follow up their 2007 and 2008 studies.
-In particular, the first three flerovium atoms made in the 2010 study suggested again a noble-gas-like character, but the complete set taken together resulted in a more ambiguous interpretation, unusual for a metal in the carbon group but not fully like a noble gas in character.
-In their paper, the scientists refrained from calling flerovium's chemical properties "close to those of noble gases", as had previously been done in the 2008 study.
-Flerovium's volatility was again measured through interactions with a gold surface, and provided indications that the volatility of flerovium was comparable to that of mercury, astatine, and the simultaneously investigated copernicium, which had been shown in the study to be a very volatile noble metal, conforming to its being the heaviest known group 12 element.
-Still, it was pointed out that this volatile behavior was not expected for a usual group 14 metal.
+Flerovium's chemistry has been experimentally investigated, though studies so far are not conclusive.
+Flerovium's volatility has been measured through interactions with a gold surface, indicating that the volatility of flerovium was comparable to that of mercury, astatine.
+This volatile behavior was not expected for a usual group 14 metal.

 In experiments in 2012 at GSI, flerovium's chemistry was found to be more metallic than noble-gas-like.
 Jens Volker Kratz and Christoph Düllmann specifically named copernicium and flerovium as being in a new category of "volatile metals"; Kratz even speculated that they might be gases at standard temperature and pressure.
 These "volatile metals", as a category, were expected to fall between normal metals and noble gases in terms of adsorption properties.
-Contrary to the 2009 and 2010 results, it was shown in the 2012 experiments that the interactions of flerovium and copernicium respectively with gold were about equal.
+Interactions of flerovium and copernicium with gold were about equal.
 Further studies showed that flerovium was more reactive than copernicium, in contradiction to previous experiments and predictions.